SYSC-3303-Group-9/Elevator-System-Simulation/README.md

 - Add boolean flag isDoorEvent to ElevatorEvent
 - Modify sync() in Clock to return RunTimeConfig
 - Split up ElevatorDoor wait timers
+- Construct ElevatorFrame GUI

 ## Detailed Set Up

 The Elevator System now simulates real time and the floor, scheduler and elevator subsystems now detects and handles faults.
+To emulate a real elevator system, the values currently set in `Constants` represent the calculated values from Iteration 0 (`DOOR_TIME`, `MOVING_TIME`, `LOADING_TIME`).

-The scheduler instantiates  a `SystemSync` which is utilized to synchronize all three subsystems.
-Before the `Clock` can starts, the `SystemSync` must wait until the elevator and floor subsystem send a message using UDP to notify it that they're ready to start.
+When run, the scheduler instantiates  a `SystemSync` which is utilized to synchronize all three subsystems.
+Before the `Clock` can start, the `SystemSync` must wait until the elevator and floor subsystem send a message using UDP to notify it that they're ready to start.
 Once both ready messages have been received, the `SystemSync` will start the Clock and the `FloorSubsystem` can begin reading requests from the input.txt file.
 The last parameter in a request will determine the fault type.
-Parameter value of 1 will have no fault, 2 will has a transient fault and 3 will be a permanent fault.
+Parameter value of 0 will have no fault, 1 will has a transient fault and 2 will be a permanent fault.
 The `FloorSubsystem` sends the requests in the form of `InputData` to the `FloorReceiver` on port 70.

 The `InputData` is then turned into a `ScheduleMessage` and placed into an IBufferInput where the `Scheduler` can access it.
 The `Scheduler` creates a `ScheduledJob` and assigns it to an appropriate elevator by creating an `ElevatorMoveCommand` and putting it into a buffer where the `ElevatorCommunicator` can access it.
 The `ElevatorCommunicator` will then